exercism/java/exercises/hello-world/TUTORIAL.md

 ## Move on to the next exercise

 There are many more exercises you can practice with.
-Grab the next one!
+Grab the next one! (example for `two-fer`)

 ```
-$ exercism fetch java
+$ exercism download --exercise=two-fer --track=java
 ```

 ## Review (and comment on) others' submissions to this exercise